wokamoto/dogmap.jp/wp-content/plugins/login-lockdown/readme.txt

 IP range, then the login function is disabled for all requests from that range.
 This helps to prevent brute force password discovery.
 Currently the plugin defaults to a 1 hour lock out of an IP block after 3 failed login attempts within 5 minutes.
 This can be modified via the Options panel.
-Admisitrators can release locked out IP ranges manually from the panel.
+Administrators can release locked out IP ranges manually from the panel.

 == Installation ==